ivy-llc/ivy/docs/partial_source/design/building_blocks.rst

    :align: center
    :width: 75%

 The graph compiler does not compile to C++, CUDA or any other lower level language.
-It simply traces the backend functional methods in the graph, stores this graph, and then efficiently traverses this graph at execution time, all in Python.
+It simply traces the backend functional me-thods in the graph, stores this graph, and then efficiently traverses this graph at execution time, all in Python.
 Compiling to lower level languages (C++, CUDA, TorchScript etc.) is supported for most backend frameworks via :func:`ivy.compile`, which wraps backend-specific compilation code, for example:

 .. code-block:: python